"I haven’t played many [insert genre] games but..." Joe’s profile

 Intro: My Steam account began with Football Manager on Christmas Day 2010 which was my main addiction for many years… FM11 remains my most played game which I can’t ever see being overtaken!
 In recent years I’ve tried to branch out, perhaps for my own sanity, however there are a lot of gaps in my video game knowledge.
 Edit: I joined this site in October 2016 and feel like it’s been a huge help keeping the backlog from getting too far out of hand, I’ve managed to fill some of those mentioned gaps, the highlights being the Bioshock, Dishonored, Dragon Age, Mass Effect, and Witcher series.

 Prior to Steam a few games I loved were Insomniac’s Spyro trilogy, the first three Harry Potter games, GTA San Andreas, Guild Wars (possibly my favourite of all time), Maplestory (yes), Puzzle Pirates (yep), Runescape (yup), Toontown (quite a few years ago I swear) and World of Warcraft (Wrath of the Lich King era).
 I really liked MMOs!
-Just like having a backlog in anything, like music, books, or films, I try to look at it positively knowing there’s so much I’ve yet to uncover that I’d potentially think of as fondly as the above or those in my five star list.
+Just like having a backlog in anything, like music, books, or films, I try to look at it positively knowing there’s so much I’ve yet to uncover that I’d potentially think of as fondly as the above.

 “Priority” is a shortlist of everything I’m most excited about, my aim is to try every unplayed game in my library however these are the ones that I’m likely to prioritise.

 Ratings: I’ve created three lists to categorise my recommendations with a rough rating of how much I enjoyed them.
 5* for my favourites, 3* for games I’d just about recommend, and 4* for everything in between, if there’s no stars provided it means it wasn’t my cup of tea.